 In the Excellence in Research for Australia (ERA) 2015 national report nine of our research areas were rated as 'well above world standard'.
 Please visit 2015 ERA Outcomes for further information.

-Our research is conducted through our Schools, Special Research Centres and Research Centres.
+Our research is conducted through our Schools, Research Institutes and Research Centres.
 We are actively involved in Co-operative Research Centres and our involvement in a federally funded Collaborative Research Network (CRN) project has been central to our ability to build multidisciplinary capacity which aims to ensure research informs public policy.'
 Download the 2012-2015 CRN Report Fact Sheet (pdf).

-Schools and School Research Centres
+Research Institutes and Research Centres

 Cooperative Research Centres